⚖️ Florida Law Update – October 2025

 Being charged with a felony is a serious matter that comes with various consequences and penalties.
 Upon paying any fines and serving your sentence, you will still have a criminal record that can have repercussions later in life.
 Unfortunately, you cannot have your criminal record erased, and it is something you will have to live with.

-Defining Fleeing to Elude Under Florida Law
+Bradenton Aggravated Fleeing to Elude Lawyer: Defining Under Florida Law

 - The scene took place on the roads within the State of Florida, and the offender was operating the vehicle.